Python-Study-Buddies/.github/profile/README.md

 ## Hi there 👋

 ## Welcome to the Python Study Buddy community!
-Our group aims to empower women who are interested in learning how to code, and who are interested in exploring the programming language Python.
+Our group aims to empower women who are interested in learning how to code and who are interested in exploring the programming language Python.

-## Take a look at our Community Guidelines to have a better understanding who we are.
+## Take a look at our community guidelines to get a better understanding of who we are.

 <!--
 Community Updates and Guidelines  :bulb:@channel @everyone